computablelabs/compspec/TopLevelSpec.md

 # The Computable Protocol

-This document contains both concrete engineering specifications and more forward looking research projections.
-To make the separation clear, we've grouped the concrete engineering specifications in one section and research projections in another.
-It's expected that the research projections will migrate over time into the concrete engineer section, but the precise timeline for this migration isn't yet known.
-Subsections of the concrete portion of the spec are tagged with the version(s) in which these features appear.

-This document is a living, versioned specification.
-As understanding of the core aspects of the Computable protocol grows, this document will be updated accordingly.

 ## Top Level Specification

-This section provides a high level roadmap of the full protocol with links to more detailed specifications in subsequent sections.
-Various sections are tagged with the Computable protocol version in which they become available.
-Specifications for future versions are still in flux and may change.

 - [Concrete Engineering Specification](#concrete-engineering-specification): Features within this portion of the spec are tied to a specific version of the Computable protocol and are on the roadmap for the main network launch.
   - [On-chain smart contracts](#on-chain-components):